 - DOD Advanced Geophysical Classification Accreditation Program (DAGCAP)

-As referenced and upon publication of the MR-QAPP, links to specific MR-QAPP and AGC-QAPP template worksheets will be included within sections of this document that correspond to the worksheet content.
+Specific MR-QAPP and AGC-QAPP template worksheets are referenced within sections of this document that correspond to the worksheet content.
 These worksheets are designed to facilitate the preparation of QAPPs.
 By walking the project team and other stakeholders through a systematic planning process, the worksheets help focus data collection on the specific decisions to be made so that the type, quality, and quantity of data to be collected would be suitable for their intended uses and agreed upon before data collection began.